To support the preparations for Coronavirus (COVID-19), we have made changes to the services we provide

 - Mutual aid groups

-The South Staffordshire and Shropshire Wellbeing and Recovery College offer recovery-focused education and training.
+The MPFT Wellbeing and Recovery College offer recovery-focused education and training.
 All courses are fully co-produced and co-delivered by a peer trainer (with lived experience of either mental health challenges, learning disabilities and/or caring) and a trainer with relevant professional experience, working in partnership.
-You can call 01785 257888 ext: 8607 for more details, or visit www.recoverycollegesssft.co.uk
+You can call 01785 257888 ext: 8607 for more details, or visit https://recovery.mpft.nhs.uk/

 The Healthy Lifestyles Hub offers help and support with smoking, weight, diet and exercise, as well as providing a free lifestyle screen.
 Call 01952 382582, or contact firstname.lastname@example.org